charklie/rsftch/README.md

 ### Dependencies
 - `libxrandr`
 - `glibc`
-- Any nerd font
+- A nerd font

 For NVIDIA cards:
 - `nvidia-smi` (sometimes packaged with `nvidia-utils`)

-Only on linux:
+For Linux:
 - `lm-sensors` (sometimes packaged as `lm_sensors`)
 - `pciutils`